oddcamp/heroku-buildpack-middleman-contentful/README.md

 # Middleman Build Pack

-This is a build pack for [Middleman](http://middlemanapp.com) that will create your static site.
+Originally forked from [heroku-buildpack-prismic](https://github.com/hashicorp/heroku-buildpack-middleman) this is a build pack for [Middleman](http://middlemanapp.com) and [middleman-prismic](https://github.com/kollegorna/middleman-prismic) that will create your static site and fetch your content from Prismic.

 It is cleaner than most Middleman build packs out there because it takes advantage of the [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi)